 We know, for instance, that he was fascinated by the sound experiments of the musician and scientist Ernst Chladni (who was to publish the first textbook on acoustics in 1802), which seemed to show sound itself making shapes in iron filings.
 Chladni drew a bow across the edge of a metal plate covered in sand before exclaiming, as legend has it: ‘The sound is painting!’ (quoted in Cox, 2002, p.
 14).
 The significance of this experiment cannot be overstated: not only did it seem to reveal the material form of sound, but doing so Chladni proved that sound could travel through solid substances and could no longer “be subsumed under the ‘the science of air’ and could be considered a branch of physics in its own right” (Viktoria Tkaczyk, 2015: 27-56, 27).
 Chladni first published his acoustical figures in German in 1787, and gave a copy to the Royal Society in November of the same year.
 Coleridge may have read about the experiment in the Philosophical Magazine (3, May 1799, 389-96) in which a translation of the Jena physics professor Johann Heinrich Voigt’s 1796 account of it (“Beytrag in den Versuchen über die Klangfiguren schwingender Flächen”, Neues Journal der Physik vol. 3, part 4 (1796), 391-399) was published as “Observations and experiments in regard to the figures formed by sand &c on vibrating surfaces” (Philosophical Magazine, 3 (May 1799), 389-96, with illustrations).
 He may also have read of the experiment in The Analytic Review, volume 1 (July 1788, 371-2).
 Chladni toured Europe conducting performances of the experiment to enraptured audiences (including Napoleon, in the Tuilerries Palace); Coleridge may also have learned of the sound painting during his visit to Gottingen, where he studied in 1799, a few years after Chladni had demonstrated the experiment (he had visited Gottingen between December 1792 and early 1793, https://monoskop.org/Ernst Chladni ).
 The experiment was to be popularised in London in 1800 when Thomas Young repeated the demonstration to an enthralled audience at The Royal Society.
 The Chladni figures were part of a wider culture of acoustic spectacle in the early nineteenth century.
-Edward Gillen explains that in “London’s fashionable West End … sonorous displays, especially those of a musical nature, combined with philosophical inquiry, provided mystifying and wondrous entertainment” (Gillen, chapter 1, p.
-1, forthcoming).
+Edward Gillen explains that in “London’s fashionable West End … sonorous displays, especially those of a musical nature, combined with philosophical inquiry, provided mystifying and wondrous entertainment” (Gillen: 2021, chapter 1, p.
+1).
 He argues that “Chladni’s acoustic plates provided a rich example of how specialist and non-specialist audiences alike could engage with new scientific ideas from the Continent” (ibid.).
 While I am not suggesting that Coleridge’s poems of the 1790s were influenced directly by Chladni’s experiments, I want to propose that they too register a curiosity about what he was to describe as “the Embryo science of acoustics”, which was itself part of a culture of curiosity about sound in the Romantic period.